sez11a/liferay-docs/develop/tutorials/articles/documents-and-media/00-creating-display-contexts-in-documents-and-media-intro.markdown

     }

-Then, we implement the method in `DLViewFileVersionDisplayContextFactory`:
+Then you could, for example, implement the method `getDLFileVersionActionsDisplayContext` like this:

     @Override
     public DLViewFileVersionDisplayContext getDLFileVersionActionsDisplayContext(